mozilla/addons-server/docs/topics/api/search.rst

 The following parameters requires an OAuth token by a user with App Reviewer privileges:

+* `status` (optional): Filters by app status.
+Default is 'public'.
+One of 'pending', 'public', 'disabled', 'rejected', 'waiting'.

 The API returns a list of the apps sorted by relevance (default) or `sort`::